vegawidget/ggvega/dev/DSC-2019/dsc-talk.md

 **Limitations in ggvega**:

-As for some of the current limitations in ggega,
+As for some of the current limitations in ggvega,

 We are very restrictive on the expressions we will allow for aesthetic mappings in ggplot.
 We currently support variable-names only; the only